rugrag/learn-unbiased/digit/README.md

 # Digit experiment
 Download the digit dataset in form of .npy files from https://drive.google.com/file/d/1NSv4RCSHjcHois3dXjYw_PaLIoVlLgXu/view?usp=sharing and put them in the /data directory.

-To run the code execute the digit_main.py file.
-Have a look at the digit_parser.py file to see the command line parameters.
+To run the code, execute the digit_main.py file.
+Command line parameters are detailed in digit_parser.py.
-Results in form of tensorboard log files will be stored in the /experiments folder.
+Results (tf log files) will be stored in ./experiments folder.

 Example of usage:
 ```